jesimone57/scala-cheat-sheet/README.md

 * There are no static methods in Scala.
 Note:  static methods makes code confusing and hard to test.

 ### Everything is an Object in Scala
-* there is no such thing as primitives in Scala as there are in Java, thus everything is an object
+* there are no such thing as primitives in Scala as there are in Java, thus everything is an object
 <pre>
 println(1.toString)       // String = 1
 </pre>